PC

 Step 6: Use a BOM Quote as a Relationship Builder

-Once you've verified a distributor, send them a full BOM for a no-obligation quote.
-This serves multiple purposes:
+Once a distributor passes your vetting, send a full BOM for a no-obligation quote.
+It serves several purposes:

 A good independent distributor will typically beat authorized distributor pricing by 10-30% on most components — sometimes more on hard-to-find items.